kalustian/6502-SBC/README.md

 ### Intel HEX Loader

+EWOZ provides the "l" (load Intel HEX) command to help test 6502 programs written on your PC and compiled there using a compiler such as VASM.
+Tell your compiler to produce Intel HEX output (in VASM, use the "-Fihex" command line parameter): ./vasm6502_oldstyle  -dotdir -Fihex yourfile.s this will created a new a.out file.

-Intel HEX format files can use either DOS/Windows line endings (CR,LF) or UNIX line endings (LF only).
-Load Intel HEX files as follows:
+Load Intel HEX  as follows:

+1) Type "l" followed by ENTER on the command line:

 ```
 L